 • Limited visibility and more challenging casting: During high tide, the water can be murky or turbid due to increased wave action and sediment stirred up from the seabed.
 Limited visibility can make it harder to spot fish or choose the best spots to cast.
 Additionally, the higher water level can make it more difficult to cast far enough, as the waves and currents may interfere with the distance and accuracy of your casts.
 Anglers should be prepared for these challenges and make adjustments as necessary.

-See also How to Select the Perfect Surf Fishing Line: Expert Tips Revealed
+See also Mastering the Waves: Surf Fishing Tips for Beginners

 Overall, fishing during high tide can offer increased access to deeper water, bringing fish closer to the shore.
 However, it also presents challenges such as stronger currents, rougher conditions, limited visibility, and more demanding casting.
 By considering these pros and cons, surf anglers can plan their fishing trips accordingly and make the most of their time on the water.